siddhartha-gadgil/topology-2021/content/assignments/subsets-and-metrics.md

 draft: false
 ---

+This assignment is based on material in lectures 5 and 6.

 1. Let `$X$` be a metric space, `$x, y\in X$` points and `$A\subset X$` a subset.
 Prove or disprove the following.
     1. `$d(A, y) \leq d(A, x) + d(x, y)$`.
     2. `$d(x, y) \leq d(A, x) + d(A, y)$`.